eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 ## New to Blockchain Development?

-The Antelope Developer Portal has documentation and onboarding resources to help you get started with the Antelope blockchain platform.
+The Antelope Developer Portal has documentation and onboarding resources to help you get started with the Antelope blockchain framework.
 Explore the following learning resources to acquire functional knowledge of the Antelope framework.

 ### Antelope Getting Started Guide
 Orient yourself with the Antelope development environment and basic smart contract development.
 For detailed instructions on setting up your development environment and deploying your first smart contract, see the [_EOSIO Getting Started Guide_](../30_getting-started-guide).